|

 Humanity” by the UNESCO in 2001.

-The Japan-India Traditional Arts Exchange Project
+Traditional Arts Exchange Project 2004 therefore initiates the first

-2004 therefore initiates the first meeting of actors of these art forms as
+meeting of actors of these art forms as well as the first ever

-well as the first ever performance of Noh in Kerala while continuing the
+performance of Noh in Kerala while continuing the presentation of the

-a fourth performance.
+performance.

-Basic
+Basic Schedule

 |